-Function Description "MQCreateSession" on page 111 Creates the specified session and passes back a handle to it.
-"MQGetAcknowledgeMode" on page 119 Passes back the acknowledgement mode of the specified session.
-"MQRecoverSession" on page 140 Stops message delivery and restarts message delivery with the oldest unacknowledged message.
+Function Description MQCreateSession Creates the specified session and passes back a handle to it.
+MQGetAcknowledgeMode Passes back the acknowledgement mode of the specified session.
+MQRecoverSession Stops message delivery and restarts message delivery with the oldest unacknowledged message.
 (For non-transacted sessions.)

+Closes the specified session.

-"MQRollBackSession" on page 141 Rolls back a transaction associated with the specified session.
-"MQCommitSession" on page 96 Commits a transaction associated with the specified session.
-"MQCloseSession" on page 96 Closes the specified session.
+Rolls back a transaction associated with the specified session.

+Commits a transaction associated with the specified session.

-TABLE 2-4 Functions Used to Work with Sessions
+Table 2-4 Functions Used to Work with Sessions